Tetrax-10/stash-stuffs/README.md

 ### 2. Auto Select Updatable Plugins and Scrapers

-Auto selects updatable Plugins and Scrapers on Check for Updates
+Auto selects updatable Plugins and Scrapers when `Check for Updates` button is clicked

 ![demo](./assets/AutoSelectUpdatablePlugins/demo.gif)